clojure-emacs/clojure-ts-mode/README.md

 for a very long time, but it suffers from a few [long-standing problems](https://github.com/clojure-emacs/clojure-mode#caveats), related to Emacs limitations baked into its design.
-The introduction of built-in support for Tree-sitter in Emacs 29 provides a natural opportunity to address many of them.
-Enter `clojure-ts-mode`.
+The introduction of built-in support for Tree-sitter in Emacs 29 presents a natural opportunity to address many of them.
+Enter `clojure-ts-mode`, which makes use of TreeSitter to provide:

+- fast, accurate and more granular font-locking
+- fast indentation
+- common Emacs functionality like structured navigation, `imenu` (an outline of a source buffer), current form inference (used internally by various Emacs modes and utilities), etc

+Working with TreeSitter is significantly easier than the legacy Emacs APIs for font-locking and indentation, which makes it easier to contribute to `clojure-ts-mode`, and to improve it in general.

 Keep in mind that the transition to `clojure-ts-mode` won't happen overnight for several reasons: